Back to Blog

 A solo practitioner handling residential landlord-tenant disputes used Claude to draft demand letters, analyze lease provisions, and prepare for hearings.
 With limited staff, Claude functioned as a research and drafting assistant that was available around the clock.

-Result: The attorney increased her caseload by 30% without adding staff, and reported that the quality and consistency of her written work improved because Claude provided a reliable first draft to refine rather than starting from a blank page every time.
+Result: The attorney reports that she increased her caseload by 30% without adding staff, and that the quality and consistency of her written work improved because Claude provided a reliable first draft to refine rather than starting from a blank page every time.

 Advanced Tips for Getting Better Results from Claude